KeyboardKit/KeyboardKit/README.md

 The KeyboardKit documentation contains extensive information, code examples etc. and makes it easy to overview the various parts of the library.

-You can either [download][Documentation] the latest documentation or build it directly in Xcode, using the `Product/Build Documentation` menu alternative.
+You can either [download][Documentation] the documentation or build it directly in Xcode, using `Product/Build Documentation`.

 ## 🇸🇪 Localization